Salumeria Tanah Barak a Spuntini and Campari Bar – Italian Made in Bali

 *Note: we earn a small commission if you book a flight on Skyscanner.
 This supports the work we do on Grantourismo, yet you don’t pay more than if you booked direct.

 This post is part of a series from Indonesia, from Bali, Yogyakarta and Borobudur.
-Our trip was supported by Skyscanner, which provided flights and some accommodation and transport.
+Our trip was supported by Tourism Indonesia and Skyscanner, which provided flights, accommodation and some transport.
 Reflections, opinions and recommendations are obviously our own.